Ademfcan/SIR-SIM/README.md

 # Population Simulation Experiment

-This repository tests how simulating a competing population compares to differential equation models.
+This repository tests how simulating an SIR model for an epidemic compares to the same models differential equation.

 ## Requirements
 This was created using python 3.13.1, but will likely work on older (3.9+) versions